 Hematology Oncology Fellowship

-Fellows in the Jefferson/Reading hematology-medical Oncology Track benefit from the strength of both institutions.
-At Reading Hospital and the McGlinn Cancer Institute, there is exposure to the wide range of hematologic and oncologic diseases seen in the primary care setting.
-Reading Hospital has more than 1,500 new cancer diagnoses per year as well as both benign and hematologic malignancy cases.
-There are 18 tumor boards each month and several multidisciplinary clinics in breast, lung and GI malignancy.
+At Tower Health/Reading Hospital and the McGlinn Cancer Institute, there is exposure to the wide range of hematologic and oncologic diseases seen.
+Reading Hospital has more than 1,500 new cancer diagnoses per year as well as over 1000 referrals of benign and hematologic malignancy cases.
+There are 20 tumor boards each month and regular multidisciplinary clinics including breast, lung, gyn, and GI malignancy.
 There is an active clinical research program that enrolls more than 100 patients/year on clinical trials and registries.
-There are a mixture of socioeconomic and ethnic groups cared for at the hospital and clinic.
+There is a mixture of socioeconomic and ethnic groups cared for at the hospital and clinic.

 Nick Leasure, MD

 Hematology/Oncology Assistant Program Director

 Tower Health/Reading System